Crisis Center Intervention and Redaction

-The Federal Department of Health and Human Services (HHS) passed the HIPAA privacy regulations in 1996 to enforce the protection of private medical information of patients.
-HIPAA, or Health Insurance Portability Accountability Act, is less-widely known as the Kennedy-Kassebaum Act and became a federal statute by the 104th United States Congress.
+The Federal Department of Health and Human Services (HHS) passed the HIPAA privacy regulations in 1996 to enforce the protection of the private medical information of patients.
+HIPAA, or Health Insurance Portability Accountability Act, is less widely known as the Kennedy-Kassebaum Act and became a federal statute by the 104th United States Congress.
 Clinton followed by signing the Act into law on August 21, 1996.

-HIPAA created a single set of standards to protect patient’s medical records and other personal information.
-The primary reasons the law was enacted was to modernize the flow of healthcare information, regulate protections for personally identifiable information (PII), give guidance on how this type of data is maintained, stored, or released, protect both patients and health insurance agencies from fraud and theft, as well as address certain limitations on health coverage.
+HIPAA created a single set of standards to protect patients’ medical records and other personal information.
+The primary reasons the law was enacted were to modernize the flow of healthcare information, regulate protections for personally identifiable information (PII), give guidance on how this type of data is maintained, stored, or released, and protect both patients and health insurance agencies from fraud and theft, as well as address certain limitations on health coverage.

 HIPAA applies to patient data, health plans, healthcare clearinghouses, and all medical providers that conduct specific types of healthcare transactions electronically.
 The rule also safeguards patient privacy and limits the release of healthcare data without patient authorization.
 The Privacy Rule, a particular rule within HIPAA guidelines, allows for two methods of redaction.
 Redaction by a qualified expert for removing specific individual identifying data and the complete absence of actual data could be used to identify a single individual.
 Both methods provide protection and are approved uses of redaction in health records.

 The HHS states the following about these types of redaction applications.
 “Both methods, even when properly applied, yield de-identified data that retains some risk of identification.
 Although the risk is minimal, it is not zero, and there is a possibility that de-identified data could be linked back to the identity of the patient to which it corresponds.”